 The Quattro Electrolyzer is a proton exchange membrane (PEM) based electrolyzer hardware that is comprised of four electrolyzer cells for the production of hydrogen and oxygen.
 The electrolyzer technology is one of the most promising clean technologies for creating hydrogen and oxygen gases from the water electrolysis reaction.
-It is an excellent educational tool for teaching students at all levels (whether K-12, pre-college, college or vocational schools, or university) or for hobbyists to learn for how to scale up the electrolysis concept for increased output.
+It is an excellent educational tool for teaching students at all levels (whether K-12, pre-college, college, or vocational schools or university) or for hobbyists to learn how to scale up the electrolysis concept for increased output.
 Stacking up more of the electrolyzer cells in the design makes this electrochemical hardware will vividly show to students or hobbyists how larger hydrogen and oxygen gas generation could be achieved from an engineering perspective.
 Please see the technical specs for hydrogen and/or oxygen gas production levels.

 This electrolyzer product is maintenance-free.
 However, always remember to use fresh, distilled water each time and to drain the water from the storage tanks after use.